Dietfried Müller-Hegemann: German Democratic Republic (1949-1990)

 It is apparent, at least for those making use of the access to records provided by the subsequent passing of half a century, that as early as 1960 Müller-Hegemann's high-flying medical-academic career at Leipzig was becoming less secure than professional comrades might have supposed.
 Security Service files that survive in the Stasi archives show that for several years there had been reports circulating within the agency that Müller-Hegemann might be regarded as "politically unreliable", a much used standard phrase in Stasi reports, and one open to a wide range of interpretations.
 It is not obvious whether these carefully filed reports were based on criticism passed on by professional rivals following disputes over Psychiatric theory and practice, or whether more politically influential sources were involved.
 It does appear that throughout the 1960s, within the Security Services, adverse reports of Müller-Hegemann's alleged "political unreliability" were not pursued with any great sense of urgency.
 Nevertheless, on 31 August 1964 Müller-Hegemann abruptly resigned from all his university and related posts "following an event with fatal consequences".
 It turns out that the ostensible trigger for Müller-Hegemann's sudden fall from favour was the deaths of two patients, respectively in 1960 and 1962.
 The deaths had been caused, it was alleged, by the administration of "obsolete psychotropic drugs" and application of Ivan Pavlov's (by this time officially discredited) views on hypnotherapy.
 Archival research subsequently undertaken indicates that the real problem was concerns on the part of certain elements lower down in the party hierarchy who felt that the Leipzig head of department was becoming "ideologically suspect".
-The "Karl Marx University" in Leipzig was a prestigious institution where the nation's elite students obtained their degrees.
+The Karl Marx University, Leipzig was a prestigious institution where the nation's elite students obtained their degrees.
 Security service officers and informers were particularly numerous and active in the region.
 He was cleared following an investigation by the state prosecutor, but his accusers had won their battle: there would be no return for Dietfried Müller-Hegemann to the stellar career he had been enjoying in Leipzig.